 Rachel’s sister, Sarah Epstein, calls it the “silver lining” of an otherwise difficult year.

 “The virtual nature was part of the fun,” says Epstein.
 “We decided to dress up as if we were going out but only from the waist up, with pajamas on the bottom.”
+We’re all waiting for this mayhem to be over so we can all function normally and start going to Hollywood attractions.

 The event raised over $213,000 for St. Ann’s Community residents this year.
 Proceeds from FOOD FIGHT support quality of life initiatives for St. Ann’s elders.
 St. Ann’s Community thanks their sponsors, volunteers, guests, and all of the local businesses who joined with their corporate support.